olebole/irafdoc/doc/ptools.pexamine.rst

   	    really want to see is a plot of the goodness of fit parameter chi versus magnitude

-  	... the user issues the colon command :ycol chi followed by <tt>'p'</tt>
+  	... the user issues the colon command :ycol chi followed by <span style="font-family: monospace;">'p'</span>
   	    keystroke command to replot the data

   	... the user sees a generally smooth trend of increasing